 As you may have noticed, Dollar Shave Club sells a handily bundled collection of grooming tools in our Tool Kit, and I would very much like you to buy them so I can remain employed and continue to feed my dog the good stuff.
 Oh, and also because they’re super useful, providing you know what you’re doing.
 Yeah, yeah, you know how to use nail clippers already, I know.
-But even the most basic skills can be improved, as we’re about to find out…
+But even the most basic skills can be improved upon, as we’re about to find out…

 The Fingernail Clippers

 Before employing the fingernail clippers, take a steamy shower — the hot water will soften the nails, priming them for an effortless clipping.
-When you exit the shower, though, wait about three minutes before clipping — the will have water expanded your nails, so you might end up cutting them too short if you’re impatient.
+When you exit the shower, though, wait about three minutes before clipping — the water will have expanded your nails, so you might end up cutting them too short if you’re impatient.

 As for the actual clipping, leave just a sliver of white on the tip of the nail and shape it like a crescent moon.
 From there, if you feel the need, smooth out any rough edges with a nail file — just be sure to always file in the same direction, rather than rigorously filing back and forth, as that can cause even more pesky edges.